 The Department of Medicine is committed to providing professional development to help faculty and trainees in their career development, research programs and academic pursuits.
 Here you will find resources for leadership and professional development within the Department and School of Medicine, the Program for Women in Internal Medicine, the Minority Recruitment and Retention Committee, and handy resources like the Department's Faculty Orientation Guide and Duke University's Faculty Handbook.

-In addition, the Department of Medicine established a Faculty Development Academy in October 2011 to address individual faculty development needs, supplement on-going mentorship, and develop faculty in four high priority career tracks: basic/translational researcher, clinical/health services researcher, administrator path and education scholar.
+In addition, the Department of Medicine established a Faculty Development Academy in October 2011 to address individual faculty development needs, supplement on-going mentorship, and develop faculty in three high priority career tracks: basic/translational researcher, clinical/health services researcher, and education scholar.
 Learn more about the Faculty Development Academy, see a list of current and past Academy members, and read about their experiences.

 Laura Svetkey, MD, MHS